 - Set up funds for a specific platform for investment in the bio-tech and bio-regenerative medicine sector.

 - Advised a health cover firm on the developing life expectancy profiles and product development.

 - Advised developing startups in bio-regenerative medicine on suitable setup vehicle and methods of raising capital.

 - Prepared a policy paper for HMG on the development of bio-regenerative medicine to inform development of policy for HMG investment in the sector.

 - Various trades in the life settlement space using cohorts as an asset class for investment and as collateral for loans.

 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.

-Jennifer has been listed consistently as a top individual in Legal 500 for a number of years.
-Most recently in 2017, Legal 500 listed her as a partner for Insurance Corporate and Regulatory.
-She was also listed in the Euromoney Expert Guides 2017 as one of the top women in business nominated by her peers and in-house counsel.
+Listed consistently as a top individual in Legal 500 for a number of years.
+Most recently in 2017, Legal 500 listed her as a partner for Insurance Corporate and Regulatory

 Jennifer qualified as a solicitor in 1992.
 Prior to joining Keystone Law in 2018, she worked at the following firms: